Aberkane/GDPR-compliance/index.md

 9000 Ghent, Belgium_

 ## Full Conference Article
-Currently under review at TrustBus2022.
+Currently under review for TrustBus2022.

 ## Results
 Full print of the analysis results using Statsmodel's logistic regression as outlined in the paper mentioned above: